GLOBAL MARKETS-Dollar gains, stocks slip as Fed officials talk tough on rates

 Using even "dovish" assumptions, a basic monetary policy rule would require rates to rise to at least around 5%, while stricter assumptions would recommend rates above 7%, Bullard said at an economic event in Louisville, Kentucky.

-Market expectations for the Fed's peak terminal rate edged up to almost 5% in May and June after the tough talk from Bullard and other Fed officials this week.
+Market expectations for the Fed's peak terminal rate in May and June edged above 5% after the tough talk from Bullard and other Fed officials earlier this week.

+But by the end of 2023 the market is pricing in a terminal rate that declines to 4.555% on expectations growth along with inflation will have slowed.

 "The narrative has quickly shifted to perhaps a more moderate path to inflation next year and what would happen if there's a meaningful slowdown in growth and a recession," said Subadra Rajappa, head of U.S. rates strategy at Societe Generale in New York.